Ashley Graham Flaunts Curvy Bod In A Striped Bikini On Instagram

 For her latest Instagram photo share, Ashley donned an eye-catching black-and-white bikini in a dynamic striped pattern.
 The Addition Elle lingerie model put her bountiful curves on full display in the daring two-piece, showing some major cleavage in the sultry snap.

 Aside from flaunting her generous décolletage, Ashley unabashedly showed off her strong thighs and voluptuous hips, showcasing her endless pins as she stretched on the dark-brown chaise lounge.
 Resting on a teal-colored towel, the 31-year-old stunner rocked a pair of trendy sunglasses and large hoop earrings.
-The curvaceous plus-size model also accessorized with a delicate gold bracelet and a ring, and teamed up her beachwear attire with a wide-brim straw sunhat.
+The curvaceous plus-size model also accessorized with a delicate gold bracelet and a ring and teamed up her beachwear attire with a wide-brim straw sunhat.

 Needless to say, her poolside bikini shot got Ashley some viral attention, as many of her Instagram followers took to the comments section to share their vacation plans and invite her along with them.